-A case study offering a brief overview of a £800,000 per annum Asbestos Consultancy contract with one of the UK’s largest housing associations with a housing stock approaching 70,000 dwellings.
+This case study offers a brief overview of a contract with one of the UK’s largest housing associations with a housing stock approaching 70,000 dwellings.

-The client is one of the UK’s largest housing associations whom work alongside 90 local authorities in London and the South East with a housing stock approaching 70,000 dwellings.
-The housing stock consists of a mixture of modern purpose built units and transferred stock from other housing providers.
+The client is one of the UK’s largest housing associations who work alongside 90 local authorities in London and the South East with a housing stock approaching 70,000 dwellings.
+The housing stock consists of a mixture of modern purpose-built units and transferred stock from other housing providers.

-The original brief has now expanded to cover a much wider range of Asbestos Consultancy services, including Decent Homes works, external redecoration, management of the asbestos in communal areas, and all other areas where an asbestos survey maybe required.
-The past twelve months of contracted works have involved the collection of almost 40,000 samples from a variety of properties involving in excess of 6,500 site hours.
+The original brief has now expanded to cover a much wider range of Asbestos Consultancy services, including decent homes works, external redecoration, management of the asbestos in communal areas, and all other areas where an asbestos survey may be required.
+The past 12 months of contracted works have involved the collection of almost 40,000 samples from a variety of properties involving in excess of 6,500 site hours.

-In addition to the original contracted works to minimise turnaround time for void properties, Thames Laboratories now, on behalf of the client, instruct the appointed framework Asbestos Removal contractors to undertake elements of asbestos work.
-Alongside the supervision of Asbestos Removals.
-Thames Laboratories are also responsible for the undertaking of all monitoring for the deliverance of Certificate of Re-occupation, and the monitoring and auditing of contractors carrying out non-licensed removal activities.
+In addition to the original contracted works to minimise turnaround time for void properties, Thames Laboratories now, on behalf of the client, instruct the appointed framework asbestos removal contractors to undertake elements of asbestos work.
+Alongside the supervision of asbestos removals.
+We are also responsible for the undertaking of all monitoring for the deliverance of Certificate of Re-occupation, and the monitoring and auditing of contractors carrying out non-licensed removal activities.